-A recent study determined that there are about 8 x 10^20 (or 800 Quintillion) Terrestrial Planets (TP) in the universe.
-See Zackrisson et al, Terrestrial Planets Across Space and Time, p.
-5. This number includes earth-like and super-earth planets in the size range from 0.5 to 10 times the earth's mass in the vicinity of FGKM stars in the Goldilocks zones of their respective galaxies.
-But these are not necessarily habitable planets, although they are in the "habitable" zones.
-Most of these planets (about 98% of them) are in M-dwarf host stars where X-rays, UV radiation and flares by low-mass stars tend to erode the planet's atmosphere and the prospect of liquid water.
-If only planets around solar stars (spectral type FGK) are considered, and the super-earth planets are removed to ensure less gravity and make local motion manageable for large animals, the total number of TP candidates reduce to just 2 x 10^18 (or 2 Quintillion, per Zackrisson, p.
+A recent study determined that there are about 8 x 10^20 (or 800 quintillion) terrestrial planets (TP) in the universe.
+(See Zackrisson et al., Terrestrial Planets Across Space and Time, p.
+5.)
+This number includes Earth-like and super-Earth planets in the size range from 0.5 to 10 times the Earth’s mass in the vicinity of FGKM stars in the Goldilocks zones of their respective galaxies.
+But these are not necessarily habitable planets, although they are in the “habitable” zones.
+Most of these planets (about 98% of them) are in M-dwarf host stars where X-rays, UV radiation, and flares from low-mass stars tend to erode the planet’s atmosphere and the prospect of liquid water.
+If only planets around solar stars (spectral type FGK) are considered, and the super-Earth planets are removed to ensure less gravity and make local motion manageable for large animals, the total number of TP candidates is reduced to just 2 x 10^18 (or 2 quintillion, per Zackrisson, p.
 6).
-Although these exoplanets exist in the habitable zones of their galaxies, it remains to be seen whether they orbit their host star at the right distance; whether they have the right spin; whether they have water and the right ocean-to-continent ratio; whether they have the right surface temperature; whether they have the right atmosphere with the right kind of gases; etc. When all these criteria are applied, the number of prospective TP candidates quickly plummets down to zero.
-Thus, even the existence of the planet earth appears to be a statistical anomaly in a universe ruled only by chance.
+Although these exoplanets exist in the habitable zones of their galaxies, it remains to be seen whether they orbit their host star at the right distance; whether they have the right spin; whether they have water and the right ocean-to-continent ratio; whether they have the right surface temperature; whether they have the right atmosphere with the right kind of gases; etc. When all these criteria are applied, the number of prospective TP candidates quickly plummets toward zero.
+Thus, even the existence of Planet Earth appears to be a statistical anomaly in a universe ruled only by chance.

 The Lucky Elements

-The above discussion merely highlighted the lucky conditions needed for a habitable planet.
+The above discussion merely highlights the lucky conditions needed for a habitable planet.
 We also need to have large macromolecules that serve as the building blocks of life itself.
-The macromolecules needed for life are the carbohydrates, the lipids (fatty acids), the proteins, and the nucleic acids.
-Carbohydrates are the primary sources of energy in an organism; the lipids are the bases of cell membranes and act as a store of energy; the proteins, which are made up of hundreds to thousands of amino acids, comprise the tissues, parts and organs of an organism and do most of the chemical processes in the body; the nucleic acids (DNA and RNA), which are found in the nucleus of cells, make the enzymes and contain the genetic codes to build the proteins.
+The macromolecules needed for life are carbohydrates, lipids (fatty acids), proteins, and nucleic acids.
+Carbohydrates are the primary sources of energy in an organism; the lipids are the bases of cell membranes and act as a store of energy; the proteins, which are made up of hundreds to thousands of amino acids, comprise the tissues, parts, and organs of an organism and do most of the chemical processes in the body; the nucleic acids (DNA and RNA), which are found in the nucleus of cells, make the enzymes and contain the genetic codes to build the proteins.

 Carbon.
-Of all the elements found in nature carbon has the unique property of attaching to itself in practically unlimited ways, thus allowing the formation of long chains of carbon atoms to which other elements could be joined.
+Of all the elements found in nature, carbon has the unique property of attaching to itself in practically unlimited ways, thus allowing the formation of long chains of carbon atoms to which other elements can be joined.
 This unique property enables the production of the four important macromolecules needed for life.

-Sulphur.
-This element is a minor constituent of some fats and body fluids, but is a key component in certain amino acids, particularly cysteine and methionine.
+Sulfur.
+This element is a minor constituent of some fats and body fluids but is a key component in certain amino acids, particularly cysteine and methionine.
 These amino acids have special cell functions in the body.
 Among other things, for example, cysteine plays a role in the communication between immune system cells.

 Phosphorus.
-This element is essential for the creation of DNA and Adenosine Triphosphate (ATP), which is a high-energy molecule that stores and supplies the needed energy to living cells.
-That Phosphorus has this energy-storing ability is pure luck.
-Without Phosphorus and its ability to store energy, many species of animals would not be able to live.
+This element is essential for the creation of DNA and adenosine triphosphate (ATP), which is a high-energy molecule that stores and supplies the needed energy to living cells.
+That phosphorus has this energy-storing ability is pure luck.
+Many species of animals would not be able to live without phosphorus and its ability to store energy.